 The Eau Claire Area School District offers academic and career planning services for all students.
 The goal is to teach students the necessary Knowledge, Skills, and Habits for life after high school.
-Throughout this practice, many students feel that music is devalued as students plan for their future workplace or school.
-This is not true!
+Some students and families struggle to see the connection that music has with their future.
+There are many!
 It is your job as a parent/guardian/student to know how devoted and continued study of music helps prepare for life after high school.
 Stay involved in band so you can hone the habits, soft skills, and hard skills necessary in your next stage of life.
-(Yes, even if you're not playing your instrument anymore.)
+(Yes, even if you're not playing your instrument after you graduate.)

 How does Music help me after school?